phbui/propershopper/README.md

 ```
 ### Running the simulation with recorded action history

 Take a look at the "replay_agent_actions.py" file which has an example of how to send recorded commands from a file through a socket.
-The format for sending actions is "<agentnumber> <actioncommand>"

 ```
 <python-command> replay_agent_actions.py [action_history_filename]